Renew-S/ai-workplace-companion/README.md

 6. Deploy the application.

-After deployment, the application will be accessible through the hosting provider's URL or a custom domain.

-### Important AI API Consideration

-If the AI provider requires a secret API key, **do not expose the secret key directly in browser-side code**.

-A frontend-only application should use an AI service that supports the intended client-side architecture, or an appropriate secure intermediary when secret credentials are required.

 ---

-# 📱 Responsive Design

-The application is designed to work across:

-* 💻 Desktop
-* 📱 Mobile
-* 📲 Tablet

-The layout adapts to different screen sizes while maintaining usability, readability, and accessibility.
+## 🔐 AI API Security

+If the selected AI provider requires a **secret API key**, the key should not be exposed directly in browser-side production code.

+A frontend-only implementation should use an AI service designed for client-side use or a secure intermediary when secret credentials are required.

+Never commit secret credentials to GitHub.

 ---